How to Prep Walls for Painting

 When you hit the bead with a hammer, you probably sent cracks up and down the corner, especially if the bead wasn’t taped.
-Place mesh tape over the cracks, then apply joint compound over the tape and corner bead on one side only (Photo 2).
+Don’t worry; this is part of preparing your walls for painting.
+Place mesh tape over the cracks, then apply joint compound over the tape and corner bead on one side only.
 Work on one side at a time—the first side needs to be hard so you can square the other side.
 Once the first side is dry, apply joint compound to the second side.
 Then recoat the corner, let it dry and sand it smooth.

 Cut around glue spots